Fly Williams: Retirement

-Williams's career was eventually ended due to a being shot by an off-duty police officer.
-The shotgun wound left him with decreased lung capacity, and scars on his back.
+Williams's career ended when he was shot by an off-duty police officer.
+The shotgun wound left him with decreased lung capacity and scars on his back.
 In retirement, Williams spent time working with disadvantaged youth and continued to play "streetball"; Williams is listed as the number two athlete on the "50 Greatest Streetballers of All Time" by the Street Basketball Association (SBA).

 While playing at Austin Peay, Williams' nickname inspired a humorous fan chant: "The Fly is open, let's go Peay!"
 Fans still chant "Let's Go Peay" at all basketball games.
 Williams' number 35 jersey was retired by Austin Peay State University on February 5, 2009.

 A book on the life of Williams was written by Knoxville, Tennessee-based author Dave Link.
 Called The Fly 35 (citing his jersey number at Austin Peay), it was published to coincide with the jersey retirement ceremony.

-At age 64 in May 2017, Williams was arrested in Brooklyn, NY, and charged with being the alleged leader of a large heroin distribution ring.
+In May 2017, Williams was arrested in Brooklyn, NY, and charged with being the alleged leader of a large heroin distribution ring.
+He pled guilty and was released on parole in January of 2023.